Application Fee and Checklist

 Scan or save each transcript (and its English translation, if applicable) as a PDF.
 Multiple pages from the same transcript must be combined into one file, not to exceed 10MB.

-Applicants are required to send official transcripts from their previous institutions to the Weitzman School of Design ONLY if they are admitted and decide to enroll.
+Applicants are required to send official transcripts and/or course-by-course evaluations from their previous institutions to the Weitzman School of Design ONLY if they are admitted and decide to enroll.
 Directions for submission of these documents is as follows.

 If you are admitted and plan to enroll in the Weitzman School of Design, you must have one official transcript (sealed and stamped) from each college or university attended for credit sent directly to the Weitzman School of Design Office of Admissions, 110 Meyerson Hall, 210 South 34th Street, Philadelphia, PA 19104-6311.
 Alternatively, we will accept official electronic transcripts sent directly from the US institution to us at firstname.lastname@example.org.
 Be sure the electronic transcript is sent to the Weitzman School of Design, and not to the general University of Pennsylvania.